Skullcap

 Overview

 Scutellaria, commonly known as Skullcap, is a calming herb from the mint family.
-This gentle plant has been used for centuries to promote relaxation and ease nervous tension.
+Used for centuries, this gentle plant helps promote relaxation and ease nervous tension.
+Enjoy it as a soothing tea or blend it into smoking mixtures for home use.
+Its mild, earthy flavor pairs nicely with other calming herbs.

 Common name(s): American skullcap, blue skullcap, mad dog, madweed